intersystems/iknow/README.md

 # Contributing to iKnow

 You are welcome to contribute to iKnow's engine code and language models.
-Check out the Wiki section for more details on how they work and the Issues section for any particular work on the horizon.
+Check out the [Wiki section](https://github.com/intersystems/iknow/wiki) for more details on how they work and the Issues section for any particular work on the horizon.

-## List of Authors

-The following authors have made :heart: contributions to the iKnow engine and language models over the years.
-The sorting is alphabetical, as our memory doesn't stretch far enough!
-- Benjamin De Boe
-- Chen-Chieh Hsu
-- Dirk Van Hyfte
-- Hugo Janssen
-- Jos Denys
-- Kris Peeters
-- Masako Ohira
-- Michael Brands
-- Mieke Van der Heyden
-- Naomi Leclerq
-- Saskia Debergh
-- Tom Woodfin